RangeyRover/Automobilista-2-Auto-Director/README.md

 Rich Console Integration

-    Enhanced Display: Uses the Rich library to display race data in a visually appealing manner in the console.
+    Enhanced Display: Uses the Rich library to display race data in a visually appealing manner in the console, when CTRL-X Pressed

 Troubleshooting

     Shared Memory Issues: Make sure AMS2 is running and correctly configured to share data via shared memory.
+Replay, and driver offer Shared memory
+    UDP Issues: Make sure AMS2 is setup for UDP sharing in Project Cars 2 with a UDP frequency of 3.
+Using UDP only one program can access the port, so check if Simhub is using UDP too.
     GUI Display Problems: If the wxPython window appears incorrect, ensure your system supports wxPython and consider running the script in a standard desktop environment.

 Contributing